Hilgen and Wittenberg Woolen Mill

-1800s
+History

 The outbreak of the American Civil War led to supply shortages of cotton in the North.
 In 1864, Frederick Hilgen, Dietrich Wittenberg, and Joseph Trottman planned to capitalize on the textile shortage by building a hydropowered factory to process wool.
 Completed in 1865 at a cost of $30,000, the mill complex initially consisted of two limestone buildings outfitted with state of the art equipment coupled to turbines powered by Cedar Creek.
 The mill was one of many textile factories that opened in Wisconsin to process wool and flax.
 To put things in perspective, Wisconsin had 15 woolen mills in 1859, producing a few hundred thousand pounds of textiles.
 By 1871, the state had 54 mills, producing more than 1.5 million pounds of textiles.

 While completed too late to capitalize on the Civil War the mill found success filling demand for fabric and yarn in the wake of the destruction of industry and infrastructure in many southern states.
 The mill incorporated as the Cedarburg Woolen Company in 1872, with Dietrich Wittenberg serving as president.
 The owners constructed additional buildings, including offices, a shipping department, a coachhouse, bleaching and dying facilities, warehouses on both sides of the creek, and a factory store.
 In 1880, the company expanded production to a second factory in Grafton, Wisconsin, specializing in production of worsted yarn.
 By 1893, the Cedarburg complex had grown from two buildings to twelve and spanned several city blocks.
 The owners even built a tunnel under Bridge Road to link the factory basement to the bleaching and dying facilities.

 In response to a dam washout in 1881 and industrial demand outpacing the availability of hydropower in 1896, the company constructed a boiler house and an engine house and switched from hydropower to steam power.
 The new facility included two steam-powered fire pumps; an 85-horsepower engine to power the factory's machines; and a 45-horsepower engine with an electric generator, which provided the complex and the neighboring Wittenberg mansion with the first electric light in the City of Cedarburg.